 Once your bus pulls up in front of the entrance, the bus driver will tell you to remain seated on the bus until he has unloaded every piece of luggage from under the bus.
 This will usually take about five minutes.
 When you exit the bus, you must bring all of your possessions with you.

-You cannot bring a specific list of prohibited items, including open sandwiches, plants, fruit etc. Anything that could have a bug in it.
+There’s a specific list of prohibited items, including open, unwrapped sandwiches, plants, fruit etc. Anything that could have a bug in it.
 If you try to smuggle an apple, the Customs agent will pull you out of line and you could face a steep fine.

 Then, one by one, you’ll exit the bus with all your possessions, claim your luggage and proceed inside the building.

-Once inside, another long queue, where you’ll eventually have to present your passport to the Customs person, answer a few questions (where are you going, why you’re in Canada etc.) and then go to baggage screening.
 Your luggage will go through x-ray while you walk through the usual archway.
-You’ll have to be able to lift your luggage onto the conveyor belt or maybe ask someone to help if it’s too heavy.
+You’ll have to lift your luggage onto the conveyor belt or maybe ask someone to help if it’s too heavy.

-Once this is done, there’s time for a quick bathroom break (there’s one on the bus, too) before you haul your luggage back to the bus to be reloaded.
+Once this is done, there’s time for a quick bathroom break in the custom’s building (there’s one on the bus, too) before you haul your luggage back to the bus to be reloaded.
 Finally it’s time to depart and get back on your way.

-Which mode of transportation sounds better to you?
+Which option of transportation sounds better to you?

 If you like to sleep late, the first outbound train from Vancouver to Seattle isn’t for you.
 It leaves Vancouver at….6:35 AM!
 Granted, you’ll get to Seattle in about four hours.